 *Page under construction*

-Last Christmas my wife surprised me with a voucher for a Glasgow City Tour helicopter flight.
-I booked for Saturday 30th March well in advance knowing that this was the weekend immediately before the first of 2019`s Joint Warrior exercises, there was potential to capture some of the warships berthed at Glasgow.
-The large-scale event usually takes place twice a year and participating vessels gather between Faslane and Glasgow for their crews to receive a pre-exercise briefing.
+For Christmas 2018 my wife surprised me with a voucher for a Glasgow City Tour helicopter flight.
+I booked for Saturday 30th March well in advance knowing that as this was the weekend immediately before the first of 2019`s Joint Warrior exercises, there was potential to capture some of the warships berthed at the Glasgow docks.
+The large-scale event usually takes place twice a year and participating vessels gather between Faslane and the city for their crews to receive a pre-exercise briefing.
 The number of ships at each location various year-to-year but the Upper Clyde usually sees a fair amount of traffic.

 The weather is obviously an uncontrollable factor, but I was very fortunate as conditions for the flight were ideal and I believe the gathering of 17 naval vessels was the largest-ever number of Joint Warrior participants at the city`s King George V Dock.
 I also managed an upgrade to the front seat position next to the pilot so the views were excellent.
 Surprisingly, the tinted glass screen was totally clear of scratch marks and as the sky was partly overcast reflections only spoiled a small percentage of shots.
 The curvature of the windscreen did result in some images blurring towards the edges but overall the Bell LongRanger makes a superb photographic platform and the trip, with Adventure001.com, is thoroughly recommended.